benswift/extempore-sublime/README.md

 The syntax highlighting currently doesn't cover a few edge cases---so if you end up tinkering with `Extempore.JSON-tmLanguage` to fix anything then feel free to submit a patch.

-Also, `extempore_evaluate` currently requires *highlighting* the code to evaluate, it would be nice if it would eval the top-level s-expression if no region was highlighted.
-This will hopefully be added soon.